sssl03/purdue-garden/content/notes/setting-up.md

 		- create `deploy.yml`. [instructions](https://quartz.jzhao.xyz/hosting#github-pages).
 		- update `deploy.yml`:
 			- since we want the website to auto-update on any update (whether to quartz or content), change the default `v5` branch to `emit`.
+- on github: in the repo's `settings`,
+	- under `pages`, ensure that:
+		- github pages are enabled.
+		- source is `github actions`. // there's no need to select any workflow.
+	- under `environments`, go into the `github-pages` environment, and change the allowed branch from `v5` to `emit`
-	- merge changed branches into `emit`; push. check github actions. if it completes successfully, the website will be emitted to github-pages.
+- locally: merge changed branches into `emit`; push. on github: check github actions. if it completes successfully, the website will be emitted to github-pages.